Steps for a Smooth SOLIDWORKS Design Named User License Renewal

 Failing to ungrant expired roles can lead to access issues.

-Step 2: Assign New Roles
+Step 2: Assign New Roles:

 -

-Locate the new or updated roles included in your renewal.
+While in the members information card, click View All and locate the new or updated roles included in your renewal.

 -